Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 AvrateVoyager is an online based image/video/audio quality testing framework.
 The docker part is based on [bottle_docker_kit](https://github.com/stg7/bottle_docker_kit).
 The rating part is based on [avrateNG](https://github.com/Telecommunication-Telemedia-Assessment/avrateNG).
-If you want to perform a lab only test, then you should use avrateNG.
+If you want to perform a lab test, then you should use [avrateNG](https://github.com/Telecommunication-Telemedia-Assessment/avrateNG).
 The core idea of AvrateVoyager is to playout the stimuli within a webbrowser and this creates limitations for the

 ## Requirements
 * linux based system with docker and docker-compose installed
+* for local development and export scripts you need python3 with numpy and pandas

 ## Preparation